There is a surprising physical explanation for why flamingos stand on one leg.

 - in a self-washing apparatus

-Instead, flamingos are more likely to be found doing what they are most famous for, whether they are in the water or on land: standing on one leg with the other tucked tightly against its feathered body.
+You're more likely to see a flamingo in the water (or on land) standing on one leg, with the other tucked tightly against its feathered body; this is the flamingo's signature posture.

 You're probably confused by this, and you wouldn't be alone.
 Given the flamingo's many unique biological and behavioral adaptations, you might be confused as to why an animal would choose to stand on one leg rather than two.

 However, this is not due to genetics but rather physics.
 Getting into a pool on a hot summer day is a great example of the science of thermodynamics and heat transfer, and you've probably noticed this effect for yourself.
-All mammals and birds, including flamingos, are warm-blooded, meaning their core body temperature is always higher than the ambient temperature, no matter how cold it gets outside.
+After all, both humans and flamingos are warm-blooded, with core temperatures that are higher than the ambient temperature even in cold environments.

 If you are a typical human with a temperature of about 37 degrees Celsius (98.6 degrees Fahrenheit), If you, at a certain temperature (say, 6 °F), were to stand naked in the open air, your body heat would be lost to the environment at a certain rate.
 Since the flamingo's body temperature is about 42 degrees Celsius (106 degrees Fahrenheit) — a degree higher than the average human's — the flamingo will lose heat more quickly than a human would because the difference between its temperature and the air around it is larger in the case of the flamingo.

-If you were to submerge your entire body in water instead of air, you would lose heat at a rate 25 times faster than in air, even if the air and water were the same temperature.
+Submerging your entire body in water, even if the water and air are the same temperature, will cause you to lose heat at a rate 25 times faster than it would if you were breathing air.
 Ultimately, the rate at which heat is dissipated from a hot source into a cold environment is determined by the magnitude of the temperature difference between the two, the size of the area of contact between the source and the environment, and the efficiency of heat transfer.

 If a person were to put one foot in a body of water up to the ankle, they would be submerging about 4% of their total surface area.
 The rate of heat transfer between a human body and air is slower than that between a human body and a If the water and air are the same temperature, you will lose the same amount of heat through your submerged foot as you would through the rest of your body.